nikkxll/nikkxll/README.md

   </picture>
 </h1>

-- 🐝  My name is Dmitrii, I'm currently studying at <a href="https://www.hive.fi/en/">Hive Helsinki (École 42)
+- 🐝  My name is Dmitrii, I'm <a href="https://www.hive.fi/en/">Hive Helsinki (École 42) alumni

 - 💼  Working at <a href="https://turckvilant.com/">Turck Vilant Systems</a> as a software testing engineer